North Carolina’s Armando Bacot is way too much for Virginia to handle

 Virginia’s top rim protector absorbed a blow to the face with 13:08 left in the second half while trying to guard Bacot on a fast break.
 The two collided, and Shedrick stayed down on the court with blood flowing from his nose.

-The 6-11 redshirt sophomore walked slowly to the bench and received treatment from the athletic training staff, but the bleeding continued throughout the remainder of the game, preventing Bennett from inserting Shedrick back into the lineup.
+The 6-11 redshirt sophomore walked slowly to the bench and received treatment from the training staff, but the bleeding continued throughout the remainder of the game, preventing Bennett from reinserting Shedrick.

 Shedrick did not score for the first time this season, missing his lone field goal attempt, and had two rebounds and two blocks.